-- 1) The Court does not permit pretrials on minor misdemeanors unless preapproved by the Judge. - 2) The Assignment Commissioner shall schedule a pre-trial following any appointment of indigent defense counsel at arraignment. - 3) The Assignment Commissioner shall set any written request by a pro se defendant for a pre-trial on the same date as the scheduled court trial, as the Prosecutor is required to meet with such defendants on the record pursuant to Crim.
-R. 17.1 - 4) Any written requests for pre-trial by retained counsel, filed at least ten days before trial, will be granted by the Court on all first- through fourth- degree misdemeanors.
+The Court does not permit pretrials on minor misdemeanors unless preapproved by the Judge.
+The Assignment Commissioner shall schedule a pre-trial following any appointment of indigent defense counsel at arraignment.

+3) The Assignment Commissioner shall set any written request by a pro se defendant for a pre-trial on the same date as the scheduled court trial, as the Prosecutor is required to meet with such defendants on the record pursuant to Crim.
+R. 17.1

+4) Any written requests for pre-trial by retained counsel, filed at least ten days before trial, will be granted by the Court on all first- through fourth- degree misdemeanors.
 Except in cases involving felonies, crimes of violence, and other matters where the Prosecutor seeks specific bond or bail conditions, counsel may file notice of appearance pursuant to Crim.
-R. 10(B), waive in-person arraignment, and schedule a pre-trial hearing with the Assignment Commissioner. - 5) All discovery should be completed prior to pre-trial.
+R. 10(B), waive in-person arraignment, and schedule a pre-trial hearing with the Assignment Commissioner.

+5) All discovery should be completed prior to pre-trial.
 The Prosecutor shall file a written summary of all items provided in discovery and the method of delivery.

-- 6) At pre-trial, all parties should be prepared to knowledgeably discuss potential issues for settlement, affirmative defenses, and any questionable evidence or legal issues as to the admissibility of evidence. - 7) Plea offers from the Prosecutor are to be submitted to defense counsel for approval or rejection and subsequently requires approval of the Court.
-Such approval is generally indicated by the Judge's initialing of a pre-trial plea disposition worksheet prepared by the Prosecutor.
-The Court may excuse the Prosecutor from appearing at any pre-trial or plea hearing upon submission of an approved pre-trial plea disposition worksheet as long as it details all of the Prosecutor's recommendations for pleas to, amendment, reduction, and/or dismissal of charges and the reasons for such recommendations. - 8) The Court shall note, on the record, if a defendant rejects a plea offer when the Court does not agree to permit the Prosecutor to hold that same offer open for a period of time.
+6) At pre-trial, all parties should be prepared to knowledgeably discuss potential issues for settlement, affirmative defenses, and any questionable evidence or legal issues as to the admissibility of evidence.

+7) Plea offers from the Prosecutor are to be submitted to defense counsel for approval or rejection and subsequently require approval of the Court.
+The Court may excuse the Prosecutor from appearing at any pre-trial or plea hearing upon submission of an approved pre-trial plea disposition worksheet as long as it details all of the Prosecutor's recommendations for pleas to, amendment, reduction, and/or dismissal of charges and the reasons for such recommendations.

+8) The Court shall note, on the record, if a defendant rejects a plea offer when the Court does not agree to permit the Prosecutor to hold that same offer open for a period of time.
 If a plea offer is rejected, the Assignment Commissioner shall set either a motion hearing date, or a trial date and status conference date (if applicable).
-The Court will inquire as to number and names of witnesses for each side and set deadlines for motions and discovery completion. - 9) Any defense attorney who fails to appear for pre-trial without good cause shown may be subject to contempt proceedings. - 10) All defendants must be present for pre-trial unless a plea in absentia is approved.
+The Court will inquire as to number and names of witnesses for each side and set deadlines for motions and discovery completion.

+9) Any defense attorney who fails to appear for pre-trial without good cause shown may be subject to contempt proceedings.

+10) All defendants must be present for pre-trial unless a plea in absentia is approved.
 Failure to appear without prior Court approval will be subject to forfeiture of any bond posted and a bench warrant shall issue for defendant's arrest.